-In order to estimate the impact on the public finances, we need to estimate the possible tax receipts associated with higher incomes and more spending.
-Given that our estimation provides us an estimate of the refugees' future earnings, developing an estimate for their direct tax contribution is relatively simple.
-However, given that - even following the expected increase in earnings - refugees are still likely to earn relatively little, and given the fact that the Malaysian income tax system is shallow by OECD standards, the direct contribution is likely to be rather small.
+In order to estimate the impact on public finances, we need to estimate the possible tax receipts associated with higher refugee incomes and more spending.
+However, given that - even following the expected increase in earnings - refugees are still likely to earn relatively little, and given the fact that the Malaysian income tax system is shallow by OECD standards, the direct tax contribution is likely to be rather small.

-The estimate below is taken from the applying the incomes estimated in table 3. and applying the Malaysian income thresholds for 2018, assuming that employed refugees are entitled to the RM9,000 personal income tax relief.
+The estimate below is taken from the applying the incomes estimated in Table 3. and applying the Malaysian income thresholds for 2018, assuming that employed refugees are entitled to the RM9,000 personal income tax relief.